About Us

 Read Our Saltwater Philosophy LetterPeople come first.
 Life is short.
 We want to spend it with great people who will challenge us and help us grow.— Ryan Graves

-The value within any company is the people that it attracts and curates.
-We see people first as individuals with unique perspectives and ideas, then as team members uniting to build something great.
-Our relationships with teammates make or break how we get work done.
+The value within any company are the people that it attracts and curates, and how they work together.
+We see people first as individuals with unique perspectives and ideas, then as team members uniting to build, bound by purpose, and finally as a collective to deploy sustainable competitive advantage… aka. a winning culture.

 Starting with openness, honesty, respect for the unknown, and respect for the details, we want to build a foundation for us to learn, focus, identify opportunities, and own mistakes.
 Humility enables our continual improvement.